mendix/docs/content/developerportal/deploy/licensing-apps.md

 It is not possible to unlink an app from a licensed node.
 The only way to do this is to connect another app to the licensed node; this will unlink the existing app automatically.

-An example of how this behavior can be used is given in the [Exchange Linked Apps Between Nodes](#exchange-apps) section.
+An example of how this behavior can be used is given in the [Exchanging Linked Apps Between Nodes](#exchange-apps) section.

 ### 4.3 Connecting Your App to a Licensed Node{#connect-app}